 Welcome!Welcome to the homepage of the Systems Software Research Group in the Bradley Department of Electrical & Computer Engineering at Virginia Tech.
-The group's general research areas include operating systems, distributed systems, real-time systems, virtualization, language run-times, compilers, middleware and networks.
-A cross-cutting goal is to understand how to build software systems -- broadly defined -- that are scalable, efficient, and reliable.
-Ongoing projects include transactional memory for multicores and distributed systems, scalable operating systems for multicores, multicore real-time Linux, automated concurrency refactoring, and virtual machine migration.
+The group's general research area is computer systems, with a focus on concurrency, distributed systems, operating systems, compilers/run-times, real-time systems, and verification.
+A cross-cutting goal is to understand how to build software systems -- broadly defined -- that are high-performant, secure, reliable, energy-efficient, and real-time.
+Ongoing projects include systems software for emerging heterogeneous architectures, verification of systems software, secure operating systems, and concurrency control abstractions and algorithms.

 See our recruitment advertisements for various research positions here.

 - Formally Verified Lifting of C-compiled x86-64 Binaries, F. Verbeek, J. Bockenek, Z. Fu, and B. Ravindran, ACM SIGPLAN Conference on Programming Language Design and Implementation (PLDI 2022), June 13-17, 2022

 - Adelie: Continuous Address Space Layout Re-Randomization for Linux Drivers, R. Nikolaev, H. Nadeem, C. Stone, and B. Ravindran, 27th ACM International Conference on Architectural Support for Programming Languages and Operating Systems (ASPLOS 2022), February 28-March 4, 2022, Lausanne, Switzerland